System type

 Anti-vibration mounts included

-Integrated backdraft damper
+Integrated damper

-RAL 7016 (Anthracite Grey) / RAL 7035 (Light Grey)
+Powder-coated steel enclosure, RAL 7016 (Anthracite Grey) / RAL 7035 (Light Grey)

-Single crane lift – plug-and-play system
+Single crane lift – plug-and-play

-Through removable service panels
+Removable service panels

 Reduced deliveries, crane lifts, and embodied carbon